-Tate also published various works of prose, including a short story collection Dreams of a Robot Dancing Bee (Wave Books, 2001), a collection of critical prose, The Route as Briefed (University of Michigan Press, 1999), and a collaborative novel (with poet Bill Knott), Lucky Darryl (Release Press, 1977).
-He also served as editor of The Best American Poetry 1997.
+Tate also published various works of prose, including the short story collection Dreams of a Robot Dancing Bee (Wave Books, 2001); The Route as Briefed (University of Michigan Press, 1999), a collection of critical prose; and the collaborative novel (with poet Bill Knott), Lucky Darryl (Release Press, 1977).
+He also served as the editor of The Best American Poetry in 1997.

-Tate’s honors include a National Institute of Arts and Letters Award for Poetry and the Wallace Stevens Award (then the 1995 Tanning Prize), as well as fellowships from the Guggenheim Foundation and the National Endowment for the Arts.
-From 2001 to 2007, Tate served as a Chancellor of the Academy of American Poets.
-He was married to the poet Dara Wier and taught at the University of Massachusetts in Amherst until his death in 2015.
+Tate’s honors include the Pulitzer Prize for Poetry, a National Book Award for Poetry, a National Institute of Arts and Letters Award for Poetry, the William Carlos Williams Award, and the Wallace Stevens Award (then the 1995 Tanning Prize), as well as fellowships from the Guggenheim Foundation and the National Endowment for the Arts.